Tales from the Crypt (TV series)

-Because it was aired on HBO, a premium cable television channel, Tales from the Crypt was allowed to have full freedom from censorship by network standards and practices.
-As a result, HBO allowed the series to include content that had not appeared in most television series up to that time, such as graphic violence, profanity, sexual activity, and nudity.
-The series is subsequently edited for such content when broadcast in syndication or on basic cable.
-While the series began production in the United States, in the last season's filming moved to the UK, resulting in episodes which revolved around British characters.
+Because it was aired on HBO, a premium cable television channel, Tales from the Crypt did not have to be censored by the standards and practices of most networks.
+As a result, HBO allowed the series to include content that had not appeared in most television series up to that time, such as graphic violence, strong language and explicit sex/nudity.
+Reruns of the series were edited for basic cable, broadcast syndication, and when the broadcast networks Fox and CBS re-aired episodes in the late 1990s.
+While the series began production in the United States, the final season was primarily filmed in the United Kingdom, resulting in episodes revolving around British characters.

-Premise
+Format

 Each episode begins with a tracking shot leading to the front door of the decrepit mansion of the Cryptkeeper, the show's host.
 Once inside, the camera tilts down from the foyer to the hallways and stairways, finally descending into the basement.
-The Cryptkeeper then comes out from his coffin, cackling wildly; green slime pours down over the screen as the main title appears.
+The Cryptkeeper then comes out from his coffin, cackling wildly.
+Green slime pours down over the screen as the main title appears.
 The Cryptkeeper is depicted as an animated corpse, as opposed to the original comics in which he was a living human being.

-The wisecracking Cryptkeeper (performed by puppeteers such as Van Snowden, Mike Elizalde, Frank Charles Lutkus, Patty Maloney, David Arthur Nelson, Anton Rupprecht, Shaun Smith, David Stinnent, Mike Trcic, and Brock Winkless, and voiced by John Kassir) would then introduce the episode with intentionally stereotyped puns, e.g., his frequent greeting to viewers: "Hello, Boils and Ghouls" or "Hello, Kiddies".
+The wisecracking Cryptkeeper, performed by a team of puppeteers such as Van Snowden, Mike Elizalde, Frank Charles Lutkus, Patty Maloney, David Arthur Nelson, Anton Rupprecht, Shaun Smith, David Stinnent, Mike Trcic, and Brock Winkless, and voiced by John Kassir, then introduced the episode with intentionally stereotyped jokes and mostly puns, e.g., his frequent greeting to viewers: "Hello, Boils and Ghouls" or "Hello, Kiddies".
 Each episode was self-contained, and was bookended by an outro sequence, again involving the Cryptkeeper.
 Comic book cover art was created by Mike Vosburg and Shawn McManus.